0xnullifier/miden-para/README.md

 # miden-para

-The Miden x Para SDK integration
+This is the Miden x Para SDK integration.
+Below, you'll find instructions for local building and linking the library.
+If you're looking for integrations, see [INTEGRATIONS.md](./docs/INTEGRATIONS.md).

 ## Requirements